Olatokunbo360/Real-Estate-Agency-APIs/README.md

 # Real Estate Agency APIs
- APIs for real eastate monitoring
+ APIs for the website of a real estate agency to monitor property under the agency